asanbay/stellar-ptw/PRD.md

 ## Essential Features

 ### Role-Based Authentication
-- **Functionality**: Admin login with GitHub authentication, public read-only access for non-admins
+- **Functionality**: Admin/User mode switching with password authentication (password: "123"), separate access levels
-- **Purpose**: Protect sensitive personnel data while allowing authorized viewing
+- **Purpose**: Protect sensitive personnel data while allowing authorized viewing and editing
-- **Trigger**: Page load checks authentication status
+- **Trigger**: User clicks "Admin" or "User" button in header
-- **Progression**: Load app → Check auth → Show admin controls if authorized → Otherwise show read-only view
+- **Progression**: Click Admin → Enter password → Authenticate → Switch to admin mode with full editing → Click User to return to read-only
-- **Success criteria**: Admins can edit data, others can only view; authentication persists across sessions
+- **Success criteria**: Admins can edit all data after entering password, users can only view; mode persists during session

+### Information Board
+- **Functionality**: Announcement board displayed on main screen where admins can post and edit notices, all users can view
+- **Purpose**: Share current information, updates, and announcements with all personnel
+- **Trigger**: Auto-displays on Personnel tab; admins can add/edit announcements
+- **Progression**: Admin mode → Click add announcement → Enter title and content → Save → Appears for all users
+- **Success criteria**: Announcements persist, display chronologically, admins can edit/delete, users see all posts

 ### Personnel Management
-- **Functionality**: Add, edit, delete personnel with roles (Issuer, Supervisor, Foreman, Worker)
+- **Functionality**: Add, edit, delete personnel with roles (Issuer, Supervisor, Foreman, Worker) - admin mode only
 - **Purpose**: Maintain accurate records of who is authorized for what responsibilities
 - **Trigger**: Admin clicks "Add Personnel" or edits existing entry
 - **Progression**: Click add → Fill form → System auto-assigns duties based on role → Save → Updates list
-- **Success criteria**: Role-based duties and qualifications are automatically assigned; changes persist
+- **Success criteria**: Role-based duties and qualifications are automatically assigned and not editable; changes persist; only available in admin mode

 ### Multi-Language Support
 - **Functionality**: Switch between Russian, Turkish, and English with complete translation